carbon-data-specification/Customer-Data/website/specs/design-principles.md

 ## Principle 3: Be Realistic <a id="be-realistic" href="#be-realistic" class="permalink">🔗</a>

-The carbon accounting and energy industries are a huge, complicated, and have a large diversity of regulatory constructs and business models.
+The carbon accounting and energy industries are huge, complicated, and have a large diversity of regulatory constructs and business models.
 Sometimes, major groups and incentives in these industries will not necessarily align with our goals and [Use Cases]({{ '/use-cases' | relative_url }}).